css-raku/HTML-Canvas-raku/README.md

 A canvas may be currently constructed via the API, then rendered to Javascript via the `.to-html` method.

+Backends are under construction for PNG and PDF rendering of canvases.

 ```
 use v6;
 # Create a simple Canvas.
 Save as HTML